 The aorta, the largest blood vessel in the body, is the central channel carrying oxygen-rich blood from the heart to the body.
 There are two main categories of aortic disease:

-- Aortic aneurysm (thoracic, abdominal or thoracoabdominal) – a bulge, widening or dilation of the aorta
+- Abdominal aortic aneurysm or thoracic aortic aneurysm – a bulge, widening or dilation of the aorta

 - Aortic dissection – a tear or split in the aorta